keu/docs/astro/cli/astro-deployment-variable-create.md

 description: Reference documentation for astro deployment variable create.
 ---

-## Description

 For a given Deployment on Astro, create environment variables via the Astro CLI by supplying either a key and value pair or a file (e.g. `.env`) with a list of keys and values.
 This command is functionally identical to creating an environment variable via the Cloud UI.
-For more information, see [Set environment variables on Astro](environment-variables.md).
+For more information, see [Set Environment Variables on Astro](environment-variables.md).

 If you choose to specify `--key` and `--value` instead of loading a file, you can only create one environment variable at a time.